GeorgeSeif/Python-Machine-Learning/README.md

 ## Description

 A set of machine learing algorithms implemented in Python 3.5.
+Please also see my related repository for [Python Data Science](https://github.com/GeorgeSeif/Data-Science-Python) which contains various data science scripts for data analysis and visualisation.

 Programs can one of three implementations:

 1. Algorithm is implemented from scratch in Python *
 2. Algorithm is implemented using Scikit Learn * *